jfbueno/CodingCraft-01/README.md

-# CodingCraft-01
+# CodingCraft-01 - The Candy and Snacks Store System

-This is an application made based on Coding Craft 1 problem.
+This is an application made to solve the problem of **The Candy and Snacks Store System** on Coding Craft 1.

 ### Tecnologies
 1. **Frontend project** (CodingCraftWebApp)